ManiAm/VENTOS_Public/README.md

 VENTOS
 ======

 VENTOS is an integrated C++ simulator for studying traffic flows in Vehicular Ad-hoc Networks (VANETs).
 You can find more information [here](http://rubinet.ece.ucdavis.edu/projects/ventos).
 Follow these instructions to install VENTOS (and its prerequisites) on your OS.
-Currently we support Ubuntu 14 and have not tested it under other operating systems.
+Currently we support Ubuntu 14, 64 bit and have not tested it under other operating systems.

 **Step 1:** If you do not have git installed, then install it: